gamesbook/protograf/docs/source/overview.rst

 However, there might be a reason to use something simpler.
-Daniel, of https://daniel.games/ has this to say about making a game prototype which is ready to show to a wider audience:
+Daniel, of https://daniel.games/ has this to say about making a game prototype which should be ready to show to a wider audience:

     The game should be neat.
 This means it's simple, clear, and not ugly.